-The annual Amarnath Yatra is one of the most famous annual religious pilgrimage of Hindus, wherein thousands of devotees travel to have darshan of Holy Shivling at Shree Amarnathji cave in south Kashmir Himalayas in India.
-Amarnath Yatra 2013 is expected to start from June 28, 2013.
-The Amarnath Yatra of 2013 concludes on August 21, 2013 on Raksha Bandhan day.
+The annual Amarnath Yatra is one of the most famous annual religious pilgrimage of Hindus.
+Amarnath Yatra 2017 begins durign last week of June 2017.
+Thousands of devotees travel to have darshan of Holy Shivling at Shree Amarnathji cave in south Kashmir Himalayas in India.
+The Amarnath Yatra of 2017 concludes on August 7, 2017 on Raksha Bandhan day.

 The cave shrine is noted for the formation of a natural Shiva Lingam.
 The natural ‘ice lingam’ is formed by the ice droplets from the rooftop of the vast cave.